 8 ways to create more empathy in your customer service team

 Creating a culture of empathy in your customer support team should be one of your main priorities for 2021.
-And if you have remote CS agents on your internet phone system, it’s even more important to ensure they embody these values when you’re not around.
+And if you have remote customer service agents on your internet phone system, it’s even more important to ensure they embody empathy skills when you’re not around.

 While some people are naturally more empathetic than others, you can teach empathy to those who may not shine in this area.
 Monthly training sessions, role-playing activities, and one-on-one coaching can help them make a real difference in your customer’s experience.

-Here are eight tips to encourage your CS team to embody empathy:
+Here are eight tips to encourage your customer service team to embody empathy:

 There’s a subtle yet important difference between “That’s frustrating” versus “I understand how frustrating this can be; let me help you.”